Merzasphor/MWSE/docs/source/lua/event/calcBarterPrice.rst

 buying
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`boolean`_Read-only.
+`boolean`_.
+Read-only.
 If true, the player is buying, otherwise the player is selling.

 mobile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3mobileActor`_Read-only.
+`tes3mobileActor`_.
+Read-only.
 The mobile actor for who is selling or buying.
 May not always be available.

 item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~